People's Revolutionary Army (Argentina): Origins

 The ERP was founded as the armed wing of the PRT, a communist party emerging from the Trotskyist tradition, but soon turned to the Maoist theory, especially the Cultural Revolution.
 During the 1960s, the PRT adopted the foquista strategy of guerilla warfare associated with Che Guevara, who had fought alongside Fidel Castro during the Cuban Revolution.

 The ERP launched its guerrilla campaign against the Argentine military dictatorship headed by Juan Carlos Onganía in 1969, using targeted urban guerrilla warfare methods such as assassinations and kidnappings of government officials and foreign company executives.
 For example, in 1973 Enrique Gorriarán Merlo and Benito Urteaga led the ERP kidnapping of Esso executive Victor Samuelson and obtaining a ransom of $12 million.
 They also assaulted several companies' offices using heavily armed commandos of the ERP's elite "Special Squad".
 Although claim and counter-claim are invariably difficult to reconcile, figures released for an official publication, Crónica de la subversión en la Argentina (Buenos Aires: Ediciones Depalma) at least give an indication of the kind of guerrilla activity undertaken, with claims that the rural guerrillas occupied 52 towns, robbed 166 banks and took US$76 million in ransoms for the kidnappings of 185 people.

 The group continued the violent campaign even after democratic elections and the return to civilian rule in 1973, with Juan Peron's return.
 On 20 June 1973 the Peronist movement split after the Ezeiza massacre, that started when Lieutenant-Colonel Jorge Osinde's crowd monitoring right-wing Peronist militia reported the arrival of heavily armed Montoneros in two buses the day that Peron returned from exile.
 Victor E. Samuelson, an Exxon executive, was abducted on 6 December 1973 by the ERP.
 He was released after 144 days in captivity, after the Exxon Corporation paid a record ransom of $14.2 million.
 The avowed aim of the ERP was a communist revolution against the Argentine government in pursuit of "proletarian rule."

 The ERP publicly remained in the forefront.
 ERP guerrilla activity took the form of attacks on military outposts, police stations and convoys.
-In 1971, 57 policemen were killed fighting the left-wing guerrillas, and in 1972 another 38 policemen lost their lives in the guerrilla violence.
-On 28 December 1972, Marine Private Julio César Provenzano of the ERP, is killed when the bomb he planted in one of the lavatories of the Argentine Naval Headquarters went off prematurely.
-On 3 April 1973, ERP guerrillas kidnapped Rear-Admiral Francisco Agustín Alemán.
+On 29 July 1971, ERP guerrillas shoot dead retired Major Julio Famatino, former prison warden in the city of Córdoba.On 6 September 1971, an ERP force took over the Villa Urquiza Prison in Tucumán Province, liberating 14 fellow guerrilla fighters that had been captured and killing 5 prison guards(Raúl Villagra, Saul Carlos Rojas, José Rosas Abregú, Néstor Lobos and Juan Ordóñez.
+In 1971, 57 policemen were reported killed at the hands of left-wing guerrillas, and in 1972 another 38 policemen lost their lives in the guerrilla violence.